 3. Research.
 We may use and disclose your PHI for research purposes, provided that certain procedures set by state and federal law are followed.

 4. To avoid harm.
-Consistent with state law, we may disclose PHI to the police or other appropriate persons in order to avoid a serious threat to the health or safety of a patient, another person, or the publ ic.
+Consistent with state law, we may disclose PHI to the police or other appropriate persons in order to avoid a serious threat to the health or safety of a patient, another person, including a health care provider, or the public.

 C. When our Use or Disclosure of PHI Requires Your Prior Written Authorization.
-We must ask for your written authorization for any use or disclosure of PHI not described in section Ill-A or III-B above.
-If you authorize us to use or disclose your PH I, you can later withdraw the authorization and stop any future use or disclosure of your PHI based on it.
-You can withdraw an authorization by written request to the Privacy Officer.
+We must ask for your written authorization for any use or disclosure of PHI not described in section lll-A or III-B above.
+If you authorize us to use or disclose your PHI, you can later withdraw the authorization and stop any future use or disclosure of your PHI based on it.
+You can withdraw an authorization by written request to the Privacy Officer at the address below.

 The following three areas REQUIRE authorization: